 The Alberta PIPA explicitly imposes obligations on organizations that use service providers outside of Canada to collect, use, disclose or store personal information.
 Organizations are obligated to notify individuals that they will be transferring individuals' personal information to a service provider outside the country, and to include information on outsourcing practices in the organization's policies.

-The OPC has recently launched a formal consultation process (open until August 6, 2019) on the issue of transfers of information for processing, including cross-border transfers of information between organizations and is considering seeking legislative changes in this regard.
-The OPC indicated that prior consent may now be required for all "disclosures" of information between organizations, including transfers between organizations and their service providers, and that such transfers may be considered to be a "disclosure" rather than a "use" of the information, which would represent a change in the longstanding guidance from the OPC.
-The proposal apparently would apply to all transfers, whether made between organizations within Canada or made cross-border, but cross-border transfers appear to be a specific focus of the consultation.
+The OPC recently concluded a formal consultation process (which concluded on September 23, 2019) on the issue of transfers of information for processing, including cross-border transfers of information between organizations and considered seeking legislative changes in this regard.
+The OPC contemplated whether prior consent should be required for all "disclosures" of information between organizations, including transfers between organizations and their service providers, and whether such transfers should be considered to be a "disclosure" rather than a "use" of the information, which would represent a change in the longstanding guidance from the OPC.

 In addition to negative publicity, there are legal and financial consequences for violating privacy legislation.
 An injured party, be it an individual or organization, must follow the ombudsman's procedure for filing a complaint with the respective provincial authority or the federal Office of the Privacy Commissioner (OPC).

 The role of the OPC is to facilitate the resolution of such complaints through persuasion, negotiation and mediation.
 The OPC may decide to investigate the complaint and to issue a report setting out non-binding recommendations based on the findings.
 The OPC may also begin an investigation where the OPC deems it is warranted, even in the absence of a complaint.
 In conducting the investigation, the OPC has a variety of powers, including the power to compel the production of evidence.